I can’t help feeling like it’s time for another 100 day challenge.

 It’s not like life challenges are scarce.
 Commuting, Work, Relationships; juggling Finances, Health & Family are inevitable.
 They can morph into never-ending challenges.

 The purpose, though, of a 100 day challenge is the discovery of what ignites you.
 It’s the pursuit of what fuels you, nourishes you and connects you with a sense of fulfillment.
 You might have the daily-grind challenge, hot on your heels.
-To that, I say: I see you, what say about a 100 day challenge? #Mojocalling
+To that, I say: I see you, what say about a 100 day challenge?
+Hello, my Mojo is calling.

-The only problem is: I don’t know where to start!
+The only problem is: I kinda, sorta, don’t know where to start.

-So, I’m going to try different things and share these adventures with you, till I figure the right “fit” for the next 100 day challenge.
-I might really suck at some of these things I try, but that’s cool.
+So, I’m going to try different things and share these adventures with you, until I figure the right “fit” for the next 100 day challenge.
+There’s a good chance I’m going to completely suck at what I take on, but that’s cool….
 I’m gonna be such a cool grandma with all these stories!
+That’s right, at best, I might find something I like; at worst, I’m working on grandma goals 🙂

 ATTEMPT 1 | ROCK CLIMBING

 OH YEA!!
-Sounds wicked cool, right??
+Sounds FREAKING AWESOME, right??
 Tell me about it!

 TO MY DISAPPOINTMENT, I DID NOT LOOK LIKE THIS.